 Thanks to the efforts of our amazing staff, we did not have any cases of COVID-19 through our 7 weeks of overnight camp in 2020.
 We will continue to monitor the situation with the virus and make adjustments to our Summer 2021 program as needed to keep our campers and staff safe.
-We will communicate any changes to our program through email.
-We will evaluate our refund policy depending on the status of the virus.
+The health and safety of our guests, campers and staff is our greatest concern.
+We are limiting enrollment for summer 2021 to 80% of our capacity.
+We will communicate any changes to our program through email and this page of our web site.

-These are the safety protocols that we had in place for Summer 2020 to keep everyone safe.
+These are some of the safety protocols that we had in place for Summer 2020 to keep everyone safe.

-- Temperature checks at camper check in on Sunday and daily at lunch.
+- Temperature checks at check in on Sunday and daily at lunch.

 - Only 1 parent will be allowed to enter the cabin with their camper on check in day.